VCE · VCAA Methodology Grade Distributions

 How to Maximise Your VCE Study Score

 • Prioritise the exam — For most subjects, the exam contributes 50% and is the most reliable indicator of performance.
-In Maths, the exam contributes 60%.

 • Practise past exams under timed conditions — VCAA publishes past papers and examiner reports.
-These are the single most effective study resource.

 • Understand marking schemes — Examiner reports reveal common mistakes and what markers award points for.
-Read them carefully.

 Raw vs Scaled Study Score — What's the Difference?

 Your raw study score (calculated by VCAA) reflects your percentile ranking within your subject cohort.
-Your scaled study score (applied by VTAC for ATAR purposes) adjusts the raw score to account for the academic quality of the students taking that subject:
+Your scaled study score (applied by VTAC for ATAR purposes) adjusts the raw score to account for the academic quality of the students taking that subject.

 Frequently Asked Questions